Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://ditectrev.etsy.com/listing/1429943635).

-## ✨ This course is unlike any Professional Scrum Master I (PSM I) course you will find online.
+## ✨ This course is unlike any Scrum Master I for PSM I course you will find online.

 ✋ Join a live online community and a course taught by industry experts and pass the Professional Scrum Master I (PSM I) confidently.
 We aim to build an ecosystem of Information Technology (IT) certifications and online courses in cooperation with the technology industry.
 We believe it will give our students 100% confidence in the pacing market in an open-source environment.
 We are just at the beginning of our way, so it's even better for you to join now!